-Selecting the right lightweight metal3 July 2017
+Selecting the right lightweight metal13 November 2023

 With new research into alloys and surface technologies like PEO, engineers are able to use these lightweight metals in ways that would previously have been considered inappropriate.
 To find the right material solutions, it is important to have a sense of the potential advantages and drawbacks of each metal, and how they might impact on the project at hand.

-- It is cheaper than steel to cast and fabricate, and the cheapest of the metals we’re looking at pound for pound.
+Aluminium has long been used as an alternative to stainless steel, given its properties are highly favourable for a number of industrial applications.
+First and foremost, it is cheaper than steel to cast and fabricate, and the cheapest of the metals we’re looking at pound for pound.

-- While aluminium does have a fairly low tensile strength, there are alloys that can raise it from 70 MPa to around 700 MPa, providing a very high strength-to-weight ratio.
-It should be noted that the price for such high strength tends to be a significant loss of corrosion resistance.
+While aluminium does have a fairly low tensile strength, there are alloys that can raise it from 70 MPa to around 700 MPa, providing a very high strength-to-weight ratio.
+However, it should be noted that the price for such high strength tends to be a significant loss of corrosion resistance.
 Coatings are normally essential to prevent corrosion where high-strength alloys such as 7xxx and 2xxx series are employed.

-- Although it is widely used in food packaging and cooking utensils, there is some concern about aluminium’s biocompatibility and potential links to Alzheimer’s disease.
+Although it is widely used in food packaging and cooking utensils, there is some concern about aluminium’s biocompatibility and potential links to Alzheimer’s disease.
 Again, protective coatings can provide the answer in many cases, helping to ensure no reaction of the substrate occurs.

 - Apple have led the way in the widespread use of aluminium to make the distinctive bodies of their MacBooks, iPhones, and iPads.
 Steve Jobs’ enthusiasm for the metal even led him to order a custom aluminium yacht.
 Since Apple’s pioneering use of aluminium, it is now the choice material for laptops and phones.